Key takeaways

 increase in conversion rate throughout the campaign19

-Seasonal shifts, strategic opportunities
+Seasonal shifts, strategic marketing opportunities

 Let's talk